avaneev/prvhash/README.md

 generate independent uniformly-random number sequences.
 Which means that two different initial states of a PRNG system may refer to different "isolated" PRNG sequences.
 This is what happens in PRVHASH: on entropy input the system may "jump" or "converge" into an unrelated random sub-sequence.

-Moreover, with small variable sizes, PRVHASH can produce a train of `0`s longer than the bit-size of the system.
+In other words, per author's PRNG practice and intuition, when PRNG output is limited to 64 or 128 bits, the usual `1/(2^N)` linear probability of generating a specific combination of bits holds, but with larger output (256 bits and above) the more-sparse combinations map to less-sparse combinations, reducing the effective combinatorial capacity.
+This intuition, if rigorously proven valid, may have adverse effects on cryptography as a whole.

 On the Birthday Paradox vs hash collision estimates: while the Birthday Paradox is a good "down-to-earth" model for collision estimation, it may be